yzhai64/fh-agents-course/README.md

 ### Small typo and grammar fixes

 If you find a small typo or grammar mistake, please fix it yourself and submit a pull request.
-This is very helpful for the students.
+This is very helpful for students.

 ### New unit